magnusstubman/writings/dontdoc.md

 - or he maybe simply expressed himself in a unfortunate way
 - or he maybe didn't explain why the code does what it does, but only how it does it

+Gambling that you can trust the doc isn't worth it.

 # Responsibility

 Docs doesn't force us to write readable code.
 Everything that isn't understandable and simple can be excused with *"the docs explains it"*.
 People therefore think that it's somehow okey to write complex/incomprehensible code.